unibo-spe/spe-slides/content/05-version-selection/_index.md

 # Versioning approaches
 ## Degree of retro compatibility

-The version is represented one or more sequences, separately incremented, that
+The version is represented by one or more sequences, separately incremented, that
 <br>
-**reflect incrementally widespread changes in the product**
+**reflect increasingly widespread changes in the product**

 * Often used *in conjunction with other techniques*
 * Often used *badly* (see the Linux kernel)
 * *Formal methodologies* for applying it exist
 * Sometimes instead of indicating API-level changes, the version may indicate user-level perceivable changes
-    * Very much depends on who are the clients/customers
+    * Very much depends on who the clients/customers are

 ---